ccoenraets/salesforce-developer-advanced/Using-the-Salesforce1-Platform-APIs.md

 1. Using your favorite code editor, examine the code in **client/oauthcallback.html**:

-    At the end of the OAuth workflow, the Salesforce authentication process loads the redirect URI you specified in your Connected App and passes the access token and other OAuth values (server instance, refresh token, etc.) in the query string.
-Your redirect URI page simply needs to parse the query string, extract the access token and the other OAuth values, and pass that information back to your application by invoking the oauthCallback() function you will code in Step 4.
+    At the end of the OAuth workflow, the Salesforce authentication process loads the redirect URI you specified in your Connected App (http://localhost:3000/oauthcallback.html in this case) and passes the access token and other OAuth values (server instance, refresh token, etc.) in the query string.
+This page simply passes that information to the ForceJS library which needs it to make REST API calls to your Salesforce instance.

 1. Using your favorite code editor, examine the code in **server.js**. server.js implements a small HTTP server that provides two features:
     - Web server for static content.
 The document root for the web server is the client directory.